ZhangLabGT/LinRace/README.md

 **a**.
 LinRace reconstructed tree.
 The outer ring represents major cell type assignments and the inner colors on the edges show detailed intermediate cell type assignments.
 **b**.
 Properties of the reconstructed trees from different methods.
 The max depth means the maximum total edge length going from the root to any leaf cell.
 **c**.
 A detailed look of two GES (Gene Expression Subtrees) in LinRace reconstructed tree with inferred ancestral states.
+**Note**: Due to GitHub LFS quota issue, raw matrix.mtx.gz files used for the vignette is not uploaded yet.
+One can find the corresponding datasets in [[GSE117542]](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117542).
 ## Contact

 GitHub issues are welcomed.